 Go Volunteer Africa is the largest and Africa’s leading volunteer travel organization with over 10 years experience in organizing tailor made private and group volunteer tours across Africa.
+We are the only international volunteer travel organization that arranges volunteer trips to Eritrea.

 - Discover camel markets, ruins of the 2,000-year-old Axumite civilisation and orange and coffee groves